 And the brass band playing Dixieland music.
 There was even a banjo player!

 Mr. Baseball took me around Wrigleyville for a bit beforehand.
 We went to the batting cages above Sluggers and drank some Goose Island’s 312.
-(If anybody knows where to find this in LA, I would be extremely grateful.)
 I figured that and Bud/Old Style at the park would be the extent of the day’s beverage selection.

 I went to the concession stand to pick up some classic snacks like Cracker Jack (it was invented in this town!) and a hot dog, and I couldn’t believe my eyes when I scanned the board.
 They serve Mai Tais here?!